GeorgeWebDevCy/tcn-mlm/readme.txt

 * Provide this WordPress readme to surface plugin metadata and setup notes inside the admin.

 == Upgrade Notice ==
+= 0.2.1 =
+Corrects the mobile membership screen pricing by exporting minor units.

 = 0.2.0 =
 Stronger pricing + category enforcement and scheduled resyncs for seeded membership products.